cohadar/tanks-of-harmony-and-love/README.md

   * decided to spend a day to learn how to write custom immediate mode gui
   * I assume it will also be handy for doing HUD graphics

+### day11 goal: more gui
+  * lost too much time on a colors sideproject, but it is wort it.